npm/npm-registry-client/README.md

 ### Credentials

-Many requests to the registry can by authenticated, and require credentials for authorization.
+Many requests to the registry can be authenticated, and require credentials for authorization.
 These credentials always look the same:

 * `username` {String}